 Cross Border Shipping 101

-As an online merchant, cross border shipping can be a little terrifying.
+As an online merchant, cross border shipping services can be a little terrifying.
 What’s up with customs?
 Why is shipping across a border so expensive?
 Where did these zillions of shipping carriers come from?

 It can be tempting to stick to shipping to customers within your own borders and call it a day.
 But if you’re not shipping cross-border, you’re likely missing out.